 Marlborough is one of New Zealand’s great family holiday destinations.
-There is not a shopping mall in sight however for families who enjoy browsing the farmers markets Marlborough will not disappoint.
-For information about the Queen Charlotte Track or where to find a great walk in Marlborough check the Marlborough travel guide for tips for a great holiday.
+There is not a shopping mall in sight however for families who enjoy the outdoors, walking Queen Charlotte track, swimming with dolphins, extraordinary Omaka Aviation Heritage Centre Marlborough is brilliant.

-- Omaka Aviation Centre with interactive video exhibits, actual planes that continue to fly in airshows, fascinating stories of the importance of planes in the history of New Zealand and elsewhere.
+- Omaka Aviation Heritage Centre with interactive video exhibits, actual planes that continue to fly in airshows, fascinating stories of the importance of planes in the history of New Zealand and elsewhere.
 Vintage planes that look as though they are made of cardboard with open cockpits intrigue kids and the magic of the annual airshow with fighter planes.
 There is not a glass window in sight as you stand next to gunners intent on downing a German plane

 - Wither Hills Farm park animals and walks is a classic urban kid introduction to nature with panoramic views of Marlborough

 - Go cycling as a family around the local cycle trails in Blenheim along the The Quay, Riverside shared pathway.
 Explore Motuweka Havelock boardwalk and Link Pathway near Havelock.

 - Raft the Pelorus River and find out where Peter Jackson, movie magician, created the movie scene for the film Lord of the Rings.
 Enjoy rapids suitable for most age groups and jump into the Pelorus River for a dip afterwards.
 Pelorus Scenic Reserve has several attractive short walks with suspension bridges, native bush and a dinky camping ground.

-- Picnic on the Picton foreshore next to the enormous shady palms and watch the interisland ferry magnetically sail into the Picton terminal.
+- Picnic on the Picton foreshore next to the enormous shady palms and watch the interisland ferry dock at the Picton terminal.
 Find out the Top 12 family friendly attractions, things to do in Picton – Best Bits.

 There is a very good water splash playground in the vicinity, Check out Swim, picnic and outdoors guide for places to go in Marlborough.

 - Observe Royal Spoonbills in Wairau Lagoon and find a rusting shipwreck, The Waverley as you peer under the boardwalk for eels and local fish.
 While this is a superb walking trail for kids it is not a short walk.
 Wairau Lagoon is approximately 15 drive from Blenheim town centre

 - Find a resorted ship Edwin Fox and hear stories of how a former slave ship ended up in Picton and visit the Picton heritage and whaling museum to hear stories about whalers and the harsh living conditions surrounding the whaling industry.
 Discover the story of the Perano Whaling Station.